 - Only basic information about the entity is required to obtain a UEI.
 No SAM.gov registration is required.

 - Beginning April 4, 2022, you will need to use the Unique Entity ID for reporting.

-- On or after April 4, 2022, you will be assigned a Unique Entity ID as part of the SAM.gov registration process.
+- All users will be assigned a Unique Entity ID as part of the SAM.gov registration process.
 A DUNS Number will not be necessary.

 - What is the role of the System for Award Management (SAM) in ASAP and JustGrants?

 - What are my yearly SAM renewal requirements for my entity registration, and how do I keep my registration active?

 - Who should I contact for help with SAM?

 - What if I need to update my entity’s SAM E-Biz POC?